Jonathan (tortoise): History

 Jonathan, hatched c.
-1832, was brought to Saint Helena from the Seychelles (then under the British Crown colony of Mauritius) in the Indian Ocean in 1882, along with three other tortoises at about 50 years of age.
+1832, was brought to Saint Helena from the Seychelles (then under the British Crown colony of Mauritius) in the Indian Ocean in 1882, along with three other tortoises at around 50 years of age, as a gift to Sir William Grey-Wilson, who later became governor of the island.
 He was named in the 1930s by Governor of Saint Helena Sir Spencer Davis and has lived through 31 governors' terms.
-He continues to live on the grounds of Plantation House, the official residence of the governor; he is cared for by the government of Saint Helena.
-His exact age is unknown, but in November 2022 Nigel Phillips, then Governor of Saint Helena, granted him an official birthday of 4 December.
+He continues to live on the grounds of Plantation House, the official residence of the governor, and is cared for by the government of Saint Helena.
+His exact age is unknown, but in November 2022 Nigel Phillips, Governor of Saint Helena, granted him an official birthday of 4 December.